bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 2. S2
 3. H3

+Please note that these libraries include much functionality beyond basic geographical indexing: polygon intersection, polygon containment checks, line containment checks, generating cell-coverings of geographical spaces, and much more.
+This post focuses strictly on geographical indexing.

 ## Three Geographical Indexing Techniques
 ### 1. Geohash
 Geohash, invented in 2008 by Gustavo Niemeyer, is the earliest created geographical indexing technique (apparently a similar technique to Niemeyer's was created in 1966 by Guy Macdonald Morton, but Niemeyer claims to have not known about it until after developing Geohash).
 It enables its users to map latitude longitude pairs to squares of arbitrarily user-defined resolution.
 In Geohash, these squares are uniquely identified by a signature string, such as `"drt3"` (this is the level-4 geohash in which I grew up!).